scp756-221/course-site/docs/a1/page.md

 * Do not copy any of its files outside the directory.
 * The directory should be only readable by you.
-* Do not remove any lines from its `.gitignore` file.
+* Do not remove any lines from its `.gitignore` file if you do not understand the purpose of this file or its content.
 This file protects you from inadvertent exposure of various secrets.
 * Do not create any other files in this directory.
 * Do not display any of these files on your terminal using programs such as `cat`.
 If you want to review their contents, do so in an editor